thoughtworks-jumpstart/jumpstart/machine-setup/mac.md

 sudo chown -R $USER /usr/local/lib
 ```

+### (Optional) Node Version Manager

+The instructions above will install the latest version of node on your computer.
+If you need to use an older version of node for some reason (e.g. you are working on a project with older version of node), then you can use this tool called [nvm](https://github.com/creationix/nvm) to install specific version of node on your computer.

+Read the instructions of the tool to learn how to use it.

+## VS Code Configurations

+### Enable function keys by default in MacBook Pro with touch bar

+If you are using a MacBookPro with touch bar (instead of function keys), you should configure the touch bar to display function keys by default when you open VS Code.

+Following the [steps in this article](https://johnpapa.net/fntouchbar/) to enable the configuration.

 ## Chrome Browser

 We will need the developer tools come with Google Chrome browser.